OpenMW-Mod-Collection/MeritsOfService/README.md

 ### Retroactive Rewards

 If you install this mod mid-playthrough, you still can get all the rewards factions owe you.
-They are not granted by default, so you'd need to manually execute the script for it in the console.
+They are intentionally not granted by default, so you'd need to manually execute the script for it in the console.

 1. Open Morrowind's console by pressing `~`
 2. Run `luap` command
-3. Run `I.MeritsOfService.UpdateAllQuests()` command
+3. Run `I.MeritsOfService.UpdateAllQuests()`
 4. Run `exit()`
 5. And you're done!